ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

   pre-processing step need to be run to generate initial conditions for the UFS Weather Model.

-Here is an example on NCAR machine Cheyenne with the ``$USER`` shell environment variable set to your cheyenne login name:
+Here is an example on NCAR machine Cheyenne with the ``$USER`` shell environment variable set to your Cheyenne login name:

 .. code-block:: console